Tyelab/realtime_alphaclass/README.md

 Code is tested and functional for demonstration as of 5/5/21

-Standard computing environment for Anaconda should be made.
-Jeremy to export conda environment and upload here.
+~~Standard computing environment for Anaconda should be made.
+Jeremy to export conda environment and upload here.~~

+Conda environment uploaded 5/5/21.
+Use `arduino_python.yml`.

 Code must be integrated with a script running real time AlphaTracker.